antunesgabriel/codecracker/README.md

 ```

 <p>
-In the code above, the init function [(which is automatically executed in golang as soon as this package is imported)](https://tutorialedge.net/golang/the-go-init-function/) is used to create two key and value dictionaries for both decryption and encryption.
+In the code above, the init function (<a href="https://tutorialedge.net/golang/the-go-init-function/" target="_blank">which is automatically executed in golang as soon as this package is imported</a>) is used to create two key and value dictionaries for both decryption and encryption.
 With that we have only one we iterate only the input parameter in the functions of encrypting and decrypting, giving us an algorithm with complexity of <b>O(N)</n>.
 </p>